speedingplanet/frontend-bootcamp-2025-06/react-labs/react-app/labs.md

 Test-based:
 Go through each of the two skipped tests.
 Make the following changes:
-1) CalculatorDisplay's root element now has a test id of 'calculator-display', so there's no reason to use the `container` anymore
+1) `CalculatorDisplay`'s root element now has a test id of 'calculator-display', so there's no reason to use the `container` anymore
-2) Similarly, the .result div under CalculatorDisplay also has a test id of 'calculator-result'
+2) Similarly, the .result div under `CalculatorDisplay` also has a test id of 'calculator-result'

 Rewrite the test 'Does not display any equation at start' to use the test id.